alexjleee/react-ts-task-kanban/README.md

     - If you don't select the priority, by default it is 'low'.

-    - After type in a new task, click + button or simply press Enter to add the task.
+    - After typing in a new task, click + button or simply press Enter to add the task.

 ![task-kanban-demo-1](https://user-images.githubusercontent.com/78324481/161268574-073282f7-0fc8-4e9b-9c9e-0524e9a3a077.gif)

 2. Complete a task by clicking the checkbox

-    - The task is automaticallu moved to 'Completed' column when the checkbox is checked.
+    - The task is automatically moved to the 'Completed' column when the checkbox is checked.

-    - If you uncheck the checkbox, the task is automatically moved to 'Inbox' column.
+    - If you uncheck the checkbox, the task is automatically moved to the 'Inbox' column.

 ![task-kanban-demo-2](https://user-images.githubusercontent.com/78324481/161268615-be1f5cfb-56db-4831-90dc-3de1275b58a6.gif)